-Geometry-related thermal bridges eliminated by applying Mapetherm System
+Geometry-related thermal bridges eliminated by applying the Mapetherm System

-Fig. 1.4 shows a temperature of +8.4°C in correspondence with a thermal bridge and the inevitable formation of condensation and mould.
+In fig. 1.4 you can see a temperature of 8.4°C in correspondence with a thermal bridge and the inevitable formation of condensation and mould.
 An external thermal insulation system is an effective way of eliminating thermal bridges, whether they are construction-related or geometry-related.